Hv1000/Hv1000.github.io/_pages/about.md

 My current research interets focuses on

 - Numerical methods for kinetic equations.
-- Gradient flows and optimal transport, along with their applications,
+- Gradient flows and optimal transport, along with their applications.
 - Scientific machine learning and deep generative modeling.